If you’ve never been to Arizona, you might have a hard time imagining it as a trout fisherman’s paradise. But Arizona anglers know better.

 Even so, streams tend to clear quickly, and high mountain waterways offer great fishing from late spring right through fall.
 In fact, fall is probably the best overall season for trout fishing in Arizona.

 There’s great fishing up in the mountains in summer too, but you might have to work for it.
 In lakes, focus on deep water.
 In rivers, locate deep pools or head farther up toward the cool headwaters.

 Trout Fishing Tactics

 For fly anglers, the best advice you can get is, “match the hatch.”
 Each river, stream and lake has its own particular schedule when it comes to what hatches and when.
-Mayflies (blue winged olives), caddis, midges hatch at various times of the year depending on the location.
+Mayflies (blue winged olives), caddis, and midges hatch at various times of the year, depending on the location.

 Generally speaking, dry flies that imitate the adult forms of these insects excel in the morning and evening when hatching is at full force.
 Nymphs and other wet flies may fare better during midday.

 Fairly light fly tackle is generally sufficient.
 A 4- or 5-weight rod is a good catch-all, but many anglers will use something even lighter, especially in very small, high-elevation streams where most of the fish are under 12 inches.

 Anglers armed with spinning tackle often have success with a variety of small spinners and spoons, including Mepps, Vibrax and Panther Martins.
 These lures tend to fare better in lakes than in moving water.